risingOM-06/Tritects.PatientTriage.ai/README.md

 Patients with higher urgency are therefore prioritized.

-The priority queue is periodically rebuilt as patient risk scores change over time.
+As patient risk scores change over time, the priority queue is rebuilt to maintain the correct ordering.

 ---

-# 🏥 Emergency Room Capacity Management
+# Emergency Room Capacity Management

 The frontend simulates a physical emergency department with limited treatment rooms.